slcorp/RTView-Flogo/README.md

 The RTView DataServer is the data management component that provides in-memory caching and optional archival to persistent storage.
 Data stored there may be consumed by displays, dashboards, reports and alerts provided by a visualization and analytics tool such as RTView Cloud.
 You can download and launch the RTView DataServer in your own environment, or you can elect a single-click deployment in one of several common Cloud Platforms.

 If you would like to run the RTView DataServer in your own environment, follow the instructons below.

+Note: You will need Java version 1.8 or higher to run this locally

 * From your RTView Cloud account, click on the ? icon at upper right to go to the Support page.
 * Select Downloads and elect to download the RTView DataServer to your computer.